Integrate PayPal payment gateway in Laravel

 },

-Continuing with the implementation, we have the onApprove() callback that is executed when the user clicks on the widget and authorizes the payment, in it, we have reference to the already created order that consists of the payment information as well as the information from the client that we will later use on the server, therefore, the next step is to pass this data to the server to authorize it (and it is the server where the private key is used), for example, using a request by axios:
+Continuing with the implementation, we have the **onApprove()** callback, which executes when the user clicks on the widget and authorizes the payment.
+In it, we have a reference to the already created order, which consists of the payment information as well as the client information, which we will then use on the server.
+Therefore, the next step is to pass this data to the server to authorize it (and the private key is used on the server), for example, using an axios request:

 onApprove: function (data, actions) {